andyw8/do_by/README.md

 In your production environment, set `DISABLE_DO_BY=1` to disable checks.

-The date can be anything parseable by Ruby's `DateTime.parse` method.
+The date can be anything parseable by Ruby's `DateTime.parse` method - '2014-06', 'June', etc.

 ## Installation